 Stocks and Marketable Securities

 While mutual funds can be easily sold for cash, the value of these assets is sensitive to any downturns in the market, limiting the amount of cash you can access.
+And unlike individual stocks, mutual funds only trade once per day, after the markets close.

 Short-Term Government Bonds